 No. 24 Colorado State dropped a five-set thriller against No. 14 Tennessee on Aug.
 31.

-Coulter spent one season as an assistant coach at Georgia, training the outside hitters and liberos, as well as coordinating camps, planning freshman transition and working with academics.
+Coulter spent one season (2011) as an assistant coach at Georgia, training the outside hitters and liberos, as well as coordinating camps, planning freshman transition and working with academics.

-Prior to her time in Athens, Coulter was an assistant coach at the University of Denver for four seasons (2007-10).
+Prior to her time in Athens, Coulter was an assistant coach at Denver for four seasons (2007-10).
 There, she worked with the team's outside hitters and defensive specialists, in addition to many off-the-court aspects of the program.
 The Pioneers went 77-54 during her tenure, including a program-best 25-7 mark in 2008.

-Prior to her coaching career, Coulter was a standout player.
 She played professionally in Europe from 2002-07, competing for teams in Austria, Spain, Germany and Slovenia.
 She was also employed by Bring It Promotions, where she directed and organized international tours throughout Slovenia and Eastern Europe.

-Coulter completed her bachelor of arts in integrative biology in May 2001 and was a physical therapy aide at the Nevada Physical Therapy-Orthopedic and Sports Rehabilitation Clinic upon graduation.
+Coulter completed her bachelor of arts in integrative biology in May 2001 from California and was a physical therapy aide at the Nevada Physical Therapy-Orthopedic and Sports Rehabilitation Clinic upon graduation.
 Her parents still live in Fort Collins.